 During 2014/15, the Council's arrangements for business continuity in the event of major disruption to its services, was subject to an internal audit review.
-The review gave only a limited assurance rating highlighting several areas of weakness to be addressed.
-None of the Audit recommendations arising from their report were considered to be high or significant.
+The review gave only a limited assurance rating highlighting several areas of weakness to be addressed, none of which were considered to be high or significant.

-Consequently, a work plan was been drawn up and this will be actioned during 2015/16.
-A Resilience Liaison Forum has since been established which brings together key people from across the Council, supported by the County Council's Emergency Planning Team.
-This Forum is tasked with co-ordinating planning, reviewing events and overseeing the work plan.
+Consequently, a work plan was progressed during 2015/16.
+A Resilience Liaison Forum has been established which brings together key people from across the Council, supported by the County Council's Emergency Planning Team.
+This Forum is tasked with co-ordinating planning, reviewing issues and overseeing development.